 He then served a graduate internship at Duke University where he worked in the athletic department.

-In 2004, Keenist was inducted into the Elizabeth Forward High School Hall of Fame in his hometown of Elizabeth, Pa., and was a member of the school’s Class of 1976.
+In 2004, Keenist, who was a member of the school’s graduating class of 1976, was inducted into the Elizabeth Forward High School Hall of Fame in his hometown of Elizabeth, Pa.

 In 2006, Keenist was awarded a medal of merit by Ohio’s Alumni Association, which annually honors alumni who have distinguished themselves in their respective professions.